IguMail/socketio-express-pubsub/README.md

 Set the max number of file descriptors
 `ulimit -n 2048` or `ulimit -n 60000`

-Run the benchmark tool
-`npm run benchmark -- -a 500`
+Run the benchmark tool with 1000 connections and 100 concurrent connections `npm run benchmark -- -a 1000 -c 100`

 ### Profiling ###